 Due July 2019

-Why this is so, is because what requires fundamental reform is not any features of being in or out of the EU, but more deeply embedded ones, which have generally been established for a very long time.
-They are principally threefold: the taxation system, the land tenure system, and the banking system.
-All three require root and branch reform.
-The concerns engendered by Brexit may provide an opportunity lacking in more equable times.
+What needs to change, the author argues, are deeply embedded features, which have generally been established for a very long time.
+They are principally the taxation system, the land tenure system, and the banking system.

 Brian Hodgkinson qualified as a chartered accountant in the City of London, then won a scholarship to Oxford where he took a first in Philosophy, Politics and Economics and won the George Webb Medley Prize in Economics.
 Subsequently he taught Philosophy in the Social Studies School at Sussex University, before switching to teaching Economics in Sixth Forms.
 As the founder editor of British Economy Survey, he kept in touch with applied economics and questions of public policy.
 He is the author of A New Model of the Economy, The Advancement of Civilisation in the Western World and several other books.